NautilusTrader

 commissions = position.commissions()

-# Returns list[Money] with all commission amounts
+# Returns list[Money] with aggregated commission totals per currency

 notional = position.notional_value(current_price)